andlab-um/lab-website/_pages/position.md

 permalink: /position
 ---

+> *We welcome students from different backgrounds, e.g., psychology, neuroscience, biomedical engineering or a related field.*

 ## Postdoc Position

 Postdoc position is available for ANDlab, details can be found [here](https://rskto.um.edu.mo/mpf_mds/#02), or contact <haiyanwu@um.edu.mo>.